Gagandeep61/Gagandeep61.github.io/README.md

 ### Examples of Excel Course Function:
 1. Sum Function:
-   -The Sum Function is used to add up a range of numbers -If you want to add cells from A1 to A7
+- The Sum Function is used to add up a range of numbers.
+- If you want to add cells from A1 to A7, you can use =SUM(A1:A7) to select all cells from A1 to A7 cell and can get the total.

+2. MAX Function:
+- The MAX Function returns the largest number in a range.
+- Example: If we want to select largest value, we can use =MAX(A1:A7) and we will get the largest value.

+3. MIN Function:
+- The MIN Function is used to get the minimum value in a selected range.
+- Example: To find minimum value in A1 to A10, we can use =MIN(A1:A10) and we will get the value.

+4. Average Function:
+- The Average function is used to get mean of selected number of cells.
+- Example: To find Average or mean of 10 cells we can use, =AVERAGE(A1:A10) and after pressing enter we will get the average.

+5. COUNT Function:
+- The Count Function is used to count the number of cells which contain numbers in a specified range.
+- Example: If you have some empty cells in slected range than you can use, =COUNT(A1:A10) the we will get number of cells having some values.